shapedthought/vcli/user_guide.md

 ## Log in

+_UPDATED_

+There are now two modes to log in, the first is the "environmental" mode, and the second takes some of the credentials data from the profile.json file aka "creds file" mode.

+### Environmental mode

+When running the "init" command select N/No to use this mode.

 Before logging in you will need to set the following environmental variables:

 | Name               | Description                                                                        |